 Bulk FHIR for Population Health

-The Bulk Data Access specification enables efficient export of large datasets.
+The Bulk Data Access specification enables efficient export of large datasets through the $export operation.
 This is essential for:

 - Population health analytics